AustenConrad/mql4zmq/README.markdown

 3. You are now ready to open up metatrader, attach the example mql4zmq expert to the chart, and be off and running.
     * NOTE: when attaching to the chart make sure to select "Allow DLL Imports" and de-select "Confirm DLL Function Calls".

-### Example Usage:

-See Publish/Subscribe example in [examples](https://github.com/AustenConrad/mql4zmq/tree/master/examples "MQL4ZMQ Examples folder at Master.") folder.
-In general the use is exactly as [documented](http://api.zeromq.org/2-1:_start "ZeroMQ API Documentation.") by ZeroMQ and described in the "C" examples in the [ZGuide](http://zguide.zeromq.org/page:all "ZeroMQ ZGuide.")